activeprospect/leadconduit-integration-suppressionlist/docs/outbound.is_unique.md

 ---
-name: SuppressionList - Query & Add
+name: SuppressionList - Is Unique
 tag: List Management
 integration_type: marketplace enhancement
 link: https://activeprospect.com/products/suppressionlist/
 ---
-Query a single List for a single Value, and Add to the List if not found.
+Query a list for a value.
+If not found, the value is considered unique, and added to the list (so that if the list were queried again for that value, it would no longer be unique)